tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_units.md

 ## Supported Data Units in VSS Standard Catalog

 The VSS syntax does not in itself specify what units can be used, the unit attribute as declared for signals in *.vspec files is optional and can contain an arbitrary string value.
-[VSS-Tools](https://github.com/COVESA/vss-tools) however require that all units used are defined, and at is also a requirement for signals in the VSS standard catalog.
+[VSS-Tools](https://github.com/COVESA/vss-tools) however require that all units used are defined and therefore is also a requirement for signals in the VSS standard catalog.
 Units are defined by including them in a unit file with syntax as described below.
 One or more unit files can be specified by the `-u` parameter and, if not given, the tools search for a file `units.yaml` in the same directory as the root *.vspec file.